hpharsh17/TTS_free/README.md

 The interface now lets you choose the language (English, Spanish, French, German, Gujarati, Hindi, Arabic, Chinese, Japanese, Korean, Russian, Italian, Portuguese or Dutch) and the gender of the voice (male or female).
+You can optionally provide an email address to receive the generated audio file as an attachment.

 ## Setup